junxit/us-congress-bills-119/metadata.md

 - 2025-04-07 — Referred to the House Committee on Rules.
 - 2025-04-07 — Submitted in House
 - 2025-04-07 — Submitted in House
+- 2025-04-08 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+294, H. Res.
+293 is considered passed House.
+- 2025-04-08 — Pursuant to the provisions of H. Res.
+294, H. Res.
+293 is considered passed House. (consideration: CR H1481; text: CR H1481)